-The Company has an 81% effective ownership interest in Disneyland Paris, which is located on a 5,510-acre development in Marne-la-Vallée, approximately 20 miles east of Paris, France.
-The land is being developed by Disneyland Paris pursuant to a master agreement with French governmental authorities.
-The Company manages and has a 77% equity interest in Euro Disney S.C.A., a publicly-traded French entity that is the holding company for Euro Disney Associés S.C.A., the primary operating company of Disneyland Paris.
-The Company also has a direct 18% ownership interest in Euro Disney Associés S.C.A.
+Disneyland Paris is located on a 5,510-acre development in Marne-la-Vallée, approximately 20 miles east of Paris, France.
+The land is being developed pursuant to a master agreement with French governmental authorities.
 Disneyland Paris includes two theme parks (Disneyland Park and Walt Disney Studios Park); seven themed resort hotels; two convention centers; a shopping, dining and entertainment complex (Disney Village); and a 27-hole golf facility.
-Of the 5,510 acres comprising the site, approximately half have been developed to date, including, a planned community development, Val d'Europe.
-An indirect, wholly-owned subsidiary of the Company is responsible for managing Disneyland Paris and charges royalties and management fees for the fourth quarter of fiscal 2016 through the third quarter of fiscal 2018.
+Of the 5,510 acres comprising the site, approximately half have been developed to date, including a planned community development (Val d'Europe) and an ecotourism destination (Villages Nature).